Jewish Studies Program at Michigan State University

 FROM THE DIRECTOR

-The 9th Annual MSU Israeli Film Festival, Sun.-Mon., March 23-24, in 147 Communication Arts and Sciences, will feature four films: Hunting Elephants (2013), director: Reshef Levi; Prime Ministers: The Pioneers (2013), director: Richard Trank; Fill the Void (2012), director: Ramah Burshtein; and the popular TV sitcom Arab Labor (2 episodes).
-As in past years, the festival will be catered by Woody’s Oasis Mediterranean Deli and coordinated by Ellen Rothfeld.
+The 9th Annual MSU Israeli Film Festival, Sun.-Mon., March 23-24, took place in 147 Communication Arts and Sciences, and featured four films: Hunting Elephants (2013), director: Reshef Levi; Prime Ministers: The Pioneers (2013), director: Richard Trank; Fill the Void (2012), director: Ramah Burshtein; and the popular TV sitcom Arab Labor (2 episodes).
+As in past years, the festival was catered by Woody’s Oasis Mediterranean Deli and coordinated by Ellen Rothfeld.

 Professor and Director